Cypad Limited ("We") are committed to protecting and respecting your privacy.

 We use information held about you in the following ways:

-We will only share your data with your child's School, Caterers or LEA.
+We will only share your data with your child's School, or Contract Caterer.
 We will never sell or supply your data to any other third parties.

 We do not disclose information about identifiable individuals to advertisers.